DataHacksDS3/DataHacks2020/Dataset/README.md

 [Detailed Information](https://docs.google.com/document/d/1tqs9xzabHg8Mh-SiPP16YxR-csN06R_fBX_IVWyQD_M/edit?usp=sharing)

 #### Guidence on Report/Presentation
-> - Section 1: Abstract/Introduction
+> - Section 1: Data Cleaning/Preprocessing\
+>   In this section, breifly explain what you have done cleaning the data, what challenges you have encountered and how you resolved them.
+Also, state any assumptions you made here.
+> - Section 2: Data Visualization\
->
+>   In this section,

 Collected by the United States Department of Commerce.
 Bureau of the Census;\
 Citation: University of California San Diego Data Services, 2005, "Block Group-Level Data, 1970: San Diego, California", hdl.handle.net/UCSD/21GY3 UNF:5:nZTGvV96cvLUqAgFl5TThg== University of California San Diego Social Science Data Collection [Distributor] V1 [Version]